 Importing from Source Control for Oracle

-We hope to make the transition from Source Control for Oracle to Flyway as easy as possible.
-We'll keep all your settings (comparison options, ignore rules, filters, static data configuration) and your Git history.
+To make the transition from Source Control for Oracle to Flyway as easy as possible we'll preserve all your settings (comparison options, ignore rules, filters, static data configuration) and your Git history.
 Read more about why we're moving to Flyway and its benefits.
 If you have any questions, get in touch with our Database DevOps Team.

 Before importing your project, make sure you have a backup of your local repo.